-We were in Floyd from May 22 to May 24, 2021, as part of our week-long RV caravan with friends, and we’re heading there again in August, so keep the recommendations coming!
+We were in Floyd from May 22 to May 24, 2021, as part of our week-long RV caravan with friends, and we returned in August!

 Floyd is a wee tiny town with an awesome name just off the Blue Ridge Parkway in the mountains of southwest Virginia.
 It’s a scenic 2.5-hour drive from Fayetteville WV, our previous location.
 Floyd is renown for its live music scene, including the big annual music and art festival FloydFest, which is on our to-do list for 2022!
 In addition to live music everywhere you look, Floyd has a sweet little downtown strip of shops and restaurants, and a surprising number of breweries, distilleries, and cocktail bars.